Fundiman/CollabinHTML/README.md

 ### What is it?

 A basic web app that lets multiple users add HTML snippets live.
 Everyone sees new code instantly on the page.
 The HTML bits are saved to a file so they don’t vanish when the server restarts.
-(Live Version at http://37.27.51.34:3421/)
+(Live Version at http://37.27.51.34:3421/, all thanks to HackClub for providing a VPS which I used to host the live version!)

 ### How to run it